 - Learn that trampers used to build their own huts and used nothing but a compass to navigate.
 New Zealand has always been a popular place for tramping and trampers.
 (Check out the 9 NZ Great Walks)

 - Find old posters opposing the Vietnam War

 - Learn how Rugby brought a nation together

-For information on how to visit the museum in Wellington, just chat to the reception staff at Base Backpackers Wellington.
+For information on how to visit the museum in Wellington, just chat to the reception staff at any Base hostel.